contentful-labs/contentful-fix-asset-cross-refs/README.md

 unintended changes, so be careful.**

 Assets that have never been published will never be published by this tool.

+#### `--skip-archived`

+In order to process archived assets, this tool must first unarchive (which turns them into drafts), process, and rearchive them.
+Some users may not want this for compliance or performance reasons.
+You may set the `--skip-archived` flag to avoid processing archived assets.

+Note: This may mean that, in the future, those assets will lose access to their image URLs.
+It is not recommended to set this flag without a good reason.

 ### Prettier Output